zenrosadira/abap-tbox-stats/README.md

 ```

 ## Aggregations
-Each instance method explained so far can be calculated by first perform a group-by with other columns
+Each descriptive statistics explained so far can be calculated by first perform a group-by with other columns

 ```abap
 DATA(stats)               = NEW ztbox_cl_stats( sbook ).